rovshan-b/Quran-flutter-tajweed/README.md

 )
 ```

 `TajweedToken` contains properties to indicate what rule and subrule were matched, so that you can for example display documentation of rule.

+If you need to get tokens grouped by words (for example for highlighting in UI etc) you can call
+`Tajweed.tokenizeAsWords(String AyaText, int sura, int aya)` method and it will return `List<TajweedWord>` where every
+`TajweedWord` is one word that contains `TajweedToken`s inside it.

-For performance reasons I recommend saving tokenization results to some XML file or database and later loading and displaying instead of tokenizing every time.
-Or at least use some cache variable in application and do not re-tokenize on every `build` method call.
+For performance use some cache variable in application and do not re-tokenize on every `build` method call.

 ![screenshot](/screenshot.png?raw=true "Screenshot")